adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-Way better than with MySQL but no CPU limitations...
+Way better than with MySQL but strangely no CPU limitations...

-#### Laravel FrankenPHP PgSQL scenario 2
+#### Laravel PgSQL scenario 2

 Iteration creation rate = **1/s**